Devi-wex/WEX/README.md

 npm run dev
 ```

-The frontend will start on `http://localhost:5173`.
-Open this URL in your browser to interact with LedgerFX.
+The frontend will start on localhost.
+Open the URL in your browser to interact with LedgerFX.